-Comment: If an ordinary person said this, we would consider him either crazy or a dangerous cult leader.
+Comment: If ordinary people said this, we would consider them either crazy or dangerous cult leaders.
 But Jesus said it about himself.
 He was extraordinary.

 7. Did Jesus claim that his life was worth more than all other people?
-Matt.
-20:28.
+Matthew 20:28.
 Did he take a psalm about God and apply it to himself?
-Matt.
-21:16; Psalm 8:2.
+Matthew 21:16; Psalm 8:2.
 Does he claim to have angels, whom he can send throughout the universe?
-Matt.
-24:30-31.
+Matthew 24:30-31.
 Does he claim that his words are infallible, greater than the universe?
 Verse 35.

 Comment: These claims are astonishing in scope.
 Jesus is teaching that he is as great as God.

 9. Did Jesus claim to institute a new covenant between God and his people?
-Matt.
-26:28.
+Matthew 26:28.
 Does this covenant bring forgiveness?
 Whose blood made it possible?

 Comment: Jesus taught that he was the sacrifice that enabled people to live in the kingdom of God, the ransom that could set them free.
 He claimed to do this by his death, and yet he also claimed that he would live forever.
 In all these things, Jesus was teaching something about himself.